fuchstraumer/DiamondDogs/ReadMe.md

 So the plugin system for Caelestis proved to be REALLY neat.
 And had some huge advantages!
 But for a large project that plans to use lots of modern C++ features, it didn't make sense.
 It also removed the option of link-time optimization, as that's simply not possible with dynamic libraries: and it can be a really powerful source of optimization for release versions. (or has proven so, in past applications projects I've worked on).

 Instead, I plan on implementing a plugin system that allows for extension of core functionality *after* completion of all the core functionality I want to get implemented.
 This includes most of the tasks I have logged so far on Trello, at least out to core rendering and gameplay systems.
-Beyond that, we'll see how it goes.
+This is so that the core of the engine is a really solid base to build on, and contains a lot of where we spend our performance: Link-Time-Optimization is a powerful being and can get us as much as 30-40% boosts in some engine projects I've seen.
+Additionally, since our plugins are used largely for making development iteration speed faster - if they become particular stable, useful, or need the potential perf boosts from it - we'll make them part of the core engine as needed.

+This way, we can iterate fast on new features and then roll things back into the core with time.
+Additionally, I expect this to lead to the development of a more robust method of handling this and generalized improvements for the capabilities of how we use plugins.
+It feels like a fun path!

 ## Whats the name about?